 They could also be stuck with this property if they want to move and the market has gone down (like I was).

 It must be a value add opportunity.

 Examples of this would be a detached shop or garage that could be rented out or a mother-in-law apartment.
-Even a 4 bedroom rambler is pretty rare and could be eventually used for senior housing.
+Even a 4 bedroom rambler is pretty rare.
+It could be eventually used for senior housing.

 Large lots offer a value add opportunity for future development.
-Anytime I see an in town property on an over 10,000 square foot lot, I crunch the numbers to see if the cash flow metric is met, and if so I run the numbers on future development.
+Anytime I see an in town property on an over 10,000 square foot lot, I run math.
+I crunch the numbers to see if the cash flow metric is met.
+If so I run the numbers on future development.

 The purchase price is less than the replacement cost.

-A home is built using commodities such as copper wiring, lumber that will always have a certain value.
+A home is built using commodities.
+Those commodities are copper wiring, lumber etc. Those commodities will always have a certain value.

-In recession periods home values go down, and in the last recession many homes were being offered for sale at less than their cost to build or replacement value.
+In recession periods home values go down.
+In the last recession many homes were on sale for less than their cost to build or replacement value.
 This is a great indicator of value.